Solid South: Southern strategy

 Percent of self-identified conservatives by state in 2018, according to a Gallup poll:

-The "Southern strategy" was the long-term Republican Party electoral strategy to increase political support among white voters in the Southern United States since the 1960s.
+The "Southern strategy" was the long-term Republican Party electoral strategy to increase political support among white voters in the Southern United States from the 1960s onward.
 According to a quantitative analysis done by Ilyana Kuziemko and Ebonya Washington, racial backlash played a central role in the decline in relative white Southern Democratic identification.
 Support for the civil rights movement in the 1960s by Democratic presidents John F. Kennedy and Lyndon B. Johnson solidified the Democrats' support within the African American community.
 African Americans have consistently voted between 85% and 95% Democratic since the 1960s.

 Although Richard Nixon carried 49 states in 1972, including every Southern state, the Republican Party remained quite weak at the local and state levels across the entire South for decades.
 Glenn Feldman argues that "the South did not become Republican so much as the Republican Party became southern."
 Republicans first won a majority of U.S. House seats in the South in the 1994 "Republican Revolution", and only began to dominate the South after the 2010 elections.
 Many analysts believe the Southern Strategy that has been employed by Republicans since the 1960s is now virtually complete, with Republicans in dominant, almost total, control of political offices in the South since the 2010s.